naXa777/file-tree/README.md

   - [x] Create an index for each file in the target directory.
 Index should contain file name, file size and last update fields.
   - [x] Collection of indexes should be serialised as XML on disc.
   - [x] Before serialisation application should check if previously serialised data for target directory already exists.
-  - [x] application should print complete report about files changes based on they previous and current index data.
+  - [x] Application should print complete report about file changes based on their previous and current index data.
   - [x] After report old serialised data should be rewritten by actual.

 - [x] Provide choice to use DB file indexes storage